bcargile/CSC522_StockPrice/README.md

 RunKNNRegressorLOOCVSingle.py

 To run:
-1. Put everything in the same directory.
+1. Put everything in the same directory  ( inclusing alldata.csv).
 2. Make that directory your working directory.
 3. Run "python <filename>" with Python 3 to generate results.